erossini/TestForCandidate/Tests/Apa/Readme.md

 This test is the implementation of a [Simulates and displays the result of a horse race]([https://github.com/erossini/TestForCandidate/wiki/Simulates-and-displays-the-result-of-a-horse-race]).

-Good structure but I don't understand why there is an `Interface` folder but interfaces are spread across the project.
-Tests for this project are completely missing.
+This is not a console application as requested.
+Apart from that, there is not good validation and the project is quite poor.